-Task To import the certificate for the Code Insight agent, do the following:

-- 1. Ensure that the exported certificate is in a location accessible by the machine where the Code Insight scan agent plugin is installed. - 2.
-Verify the Java home location of the scan agent.
-(If necessary, use the instructions specific to your CI tool to determine the path.) - 3.
-From the command line, navigate to the scan agent's Java home location.
-(On a Linux machine, enter echo \$JAVA\HOME.) - 4.
-Go to the bin directory of the scan agent's Java home directory, and run the following command to import the Code Insight certificate to the cacerts file.
+To import the certificate for the Code Insight agent, do the following: 1.
+Ensure that the exported certificate is in a location accessible by the machine where the Code Insight scan agent plugin is installed.
+2. Verify the Java home location of the scan agent.
+(If necessary, use the instructions specific to your CI tool to determine the path.)
+3. From the command line, navigate to the scan agent's Java home location.
+(On a Linux machine, enter echo \$JAVA_HOME.)
+4. Go to the bin directory of the scan agent's Java home directory, and run the following command to import the Code Insight certificate to the cacerts file. keytool -import -file <path_to_certificate <codeinsight_certificate_name="">.cer&gt; -alias <alias> - keystore/lib/security/cacerts -storepass</alias></path_to_certificate> 5.
+Restart the agent plugin. s for Package Managers and Build Tools

-'''

-keytool -import -file <path_to_certificate/<codeinsight_certificate_name>.cer> -alias <ALIAS> -

-keystore ../lib/security/cacerts -storepass

-'''

-5. Restart the agent plugin.

-Plugins for Package Managers and Build Tools